isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebrations-2021.md

          <td>From 26 Jul</td>
 				<td>Put the Flags out!
 				<a href="{{site.baseurl}}/be-entertained/tpndc/#flags" class="bp-button">Found out more!</a></td>
          <td>Count the number of SG Flags there are at TP Plaza and stand a chance to win 1x pair of JBL Headphones + Mystery Prizes Giveaway!
-Winners to be announced on 5 Aug at TP National Day Concert.
-Check out TP IG for details. </td>
+Winners to be announced on 5 Aug at TP National Day Concert.</td>
       </tr>
 		   <tr>
          <td>23 Jul - 8 Aug</td>